MoserMichael/dockerdashphp/README.md

 ### what i learned

-This exercise is using the php test server here.
+I started to use the php test server, with this exercise.
 Conventional wisdom says that this is a single threaded web server only, but o wonder - " You can configure the built-in webserver to fork multiple workers in order to test code that requires multiple concurrent requests to the built-in webserver.
 Set the PHP_CLI_SERVER_WORKERS environment variable to the number of desired workers before starting the server.
 This is not supported on Windows. ".
-See [here](https://www.php.net/manual/en/features.commandline.webserver.php)
+See [here](https://www.php.net/manual/en/features.commandline.webserver.php).
-This once again shows: "never stop digging".
+However this trick has it's limits, no TLS - you need something more serious here.

 Another detail learned so far: I did this exercise by means of invoking the docker command line.
 Therefore I ran $(docker exec -ti <docker_id> /bin/bash) and passed the process pipes for the stdin/stdout/stderr streams.
 Now this doesn't quite work, it gives you the error "the input device is not a TTY".
 Maybe you could solve this using the "docker engine api" - https://docs.docker.com/engine/api/ , that's a REST api.

-Interesting detail: Curl can send http requests via a unix socket, didn't know that:
+Interesting detail: Curl can send http requests via a unix socket (the docker daemon is talking via a unix domain socket), didn't know that:
 The [example](https://docs.docker.com/engine/api/sdk/examples/) shows the following way to do ```docker ps``` : ```curl --unix-socket /var/run/docker.sock http://localhost/v1.41/containers/json```
-Now doing that would force me to do my own HTTP parsing as well lets try:

-Now If I use the docker engine api for all commands, then I would be able to host this project in a docker container, that's probably the next step... (that's because I can mount the unix socket /var/run/docker.sock into the file system of the docker)
+Now If I use the docker engine api for all commands, then I would be able to host this project in a docker container, that's probably the next step... (that's because I can mount the unix socket /var/run/docker.sock into the file system of the docker).
-However the docker command line seems to have undergone fewer changes than the REST api...